-Submit to the Superintendent at least 7 calendar days in advance of the works, the scheduled sweeping program for the following calendar month.
-The program is to include the scheduled sweeping of all roadways, intersections, median breaks, cycleways and footpaths.
+For sweeping of each road and path or segment of roads and paths to be swept indicating start and finish times and frequency, forecasting at least 12 months in advance (until contract term is reached) and allowing easy monthly updates to reflect program changes.
+Show monthly achievements against forecasts.
+Submit to the Superintendent at least seven days in advance of the works, any updates to the scheduled sweeping program for the following calendar month.
+Include the scheduled sweeping of all roadways, intersections, median breaks, cycle ways and footpaths in the sweeping program.